RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this setting enabled, there is a star symbol added at the beginning of the game name in the gamelist views.
 If you're not using a theme set which support badges, it's strongly recommended to keep this setting enabled.
 Especially so if the option to sort favorite games above non-favorites has been enabled.
 Otherwise favorite games would be sorted on top of the gamelist with no clear visual indication that they are favorites which would be quite confusing.

-**Enable quick list scrolling overlay**
+**Enable textlist quick scrolling overlay**

-With this option enabled, there will be an overlay displayed when scrolling the gamelists quickly, i.e. when holding down the _Up_, _Down_, _Left shoulder_ or _Right shoulder_ buttons for some time.
+With this option enabled, there will be an overlay displayed when quickly scrolling textlist-based gamelists, i.e. when holding down the _Up_, _Down_, _Left shoulder_ or _Right shoulder_ buttons for some time.
 The overlay will darken the background slightly and display the first two characters of the game names.
 If the game is a favorite and the setting to sort favorites above non-favorites has been enabled, a star symbol will be shown instead.

 **Enable virtual keyboard**